Unitary Coupled-Cluster based Self-Consistent Electron Propagator Theory for Electron-Detached and Electron-Attached States: A Quadratic Unitary Coupled-Cluster Singles and Doubles Method and Benchmark Calculations: Introduction

-In this work, we rigorously derive the working equations of UCC-EPT based on the self-consistent operator expansion and present implementations of both the third-order (IP/EA-UCC3) and quadratic commutator-truncated (IP/EA-qUCCSD) approaches.
+In this work, we rigorously derive UCC-EPT {using} the self-consistent operator expansion and present implementations of both the third-order (IP/EA-UCC3) and quadratic commutator-truncated (IP/EA-qUCCSD) approaches.
 By integrating UCC theory with the self-consistent propagator framework, these methods provide a Hermitian, non-perturbative and systematically improvable alternative to conventional IP/EA-EOM-CC approaches.
-Their performance is evaluated through extensive benchmarks against established ADC methods and IP/EA-EOM-CCSD, enabling a direct assessment of accuracy, robustness, and computational cost.
-The remainder of this paper is organized as follows: section 2 presents the theoretical derivation of work equations and introduces the third-order and quadratic UCCSD schemes for computing IPs and EAs; section 3 summarize the computational details; section 4 discusses benchmark results and comparisons with EOM-CCSD, two ADC methods, and two UCC-EPT approaches; and concluding remarks and outlooks are given in section 5.
+Their performance is evaluated through extensive benchmarks {and compared with} established ADC methods and IP/EA-EOM-CCSD, enabling a direct assessment of accuracy, robustness, and computational cost.
+This paper is organized as follows: section 2 presents the theoretical derivation of working equations and introduces the third-order and quadratic UCCSD schemes for computing IPs and EAs; section 3 summarize the computational details; section 4 discusses benchmark results and comparisons {among IP/EA-EOM-CCSD, IP/EA-ADC(3), IP/EA-ADC(4), IP/EA-UCC3, and IP/EA-qUCCSD methods}; and concluding remarks and outlooks are given in section 5.